-Carfagno, the executive director since 2017, beams as he shows off the impressive collection.
+Carfagno, the executive director from 2017 to 2023, beams as he shows off the impressive collection.
 But he insists that the museum has an asset more valuable than any painting: the community that gives it life and meaning.

 “We want to be so much more than just a place where pictures are hung on a wall.
 We want to be a catalyst for new ideas, new conversations,” he says.
 “This should be a place where all people are welcome, included, and engaged. … That’s a really important social function we can play in a world where empathy and social connectedness are growing increasingly rare.”